emin/WebPQuickLook/README.md

 ###The other users can't use it.
 What can I do?

-  You can do it same operations while logining their account.
+  You can do it same operations by logining their account.
 But if you want to install for all users, that's simple and similar the above commands.
 I have to delete one character (~) from above commands.
 As most of you quickly figured out,